dariant/SSBC_2025/README.md

-## SSBC2025_Segmentation
+## Sclera Segmentation and Benchmarking Competition (SSBC 2025)
-Repository for the baseline sclera segmentation model used in the SSBC competition at IJCB 2025.
+Starter kit for the baseline sclera segmentation model used in the SSBC competition at IJCB 2025.

 ## Usage
 1. Run [train_model.py](https://github.com/dariant/SSBC2025_Segmentation/blob/main/train_model.py) to train the model on a desired dataset (e.g. the SSBC2025 Synthetic dataset).